Review of 1997 Police Misconduct Investigation

 - Determine former Constable Sean Chu’s fitness for public office.

-- The Commission’s Public Complaint Director is conducting the review.
+- The Commission’s Public Complaint Director conducted the review.

-- The Calgary Police Service is providing all relevant records for the review.
+- The Calgary Police Service is provided all relevant records in their possession for the review.

-- The Calgary Police Commission will assess the results and decide whether any further changes to the police misconduct investigation procedures are needed.
+- The Calgary Police Commission assessed the results and will decide whether any further changes to the police misconduct investigation procedures are needed.

-The expected completion date for the review was March 2022, however, it has taken longer than anticipated to gather the relevant documents due to the length of time that has passed since the initial investigations.
+The expected completion date for the review was March 2022, however, it took longer than anticipated to gather the relevant documents due to the length of time that has passed since the initial investigations.